 2. Consider New Location Climate

 Each species has special preferences in terms of temperature, humidity, and sunlight.
 Make sure that the climate in the new location is suitable.
-This is most important when moving plants that spend at least part of the year outside.
+This is most important when moving to Pembroke with plants that spend at least part of the year outside.
 However, even if you’re dealing with indoor plants, you’ll need to check that your new home has a sheltered area with the right amount of light.

 3. Repot House Plants